OSM Welcome Packet

 Mediation is a resolution process recognized by the courts as an effective and rewarding alternative to litigation.
-Mediation is a less contentious, future-oriented process focused on workable, mutually acceptable outcomes so that you and your children can get on with your lives.
+Mediation is a less contentious, future-oriented process focused on workable, mutually acceptable outcomes so you and your children can get on with your lives.
 It is a voluntary alternative dispute resolution process involving both parties with a neutral third party, a mediator.
-Mediation is always client-driven with the mediator as your facilitator.
-An experienced mediator will draw out options, seek to discover important issues, and work through emotions to create a peaceful solution.
-The purpose and benefit of mediation is to avoid adversarial relationships and to create a peaceful agreement during a difficult time of life.
-Mediation allows you to direct money towards your dreams and your children’s future instead of your lawyer’s offshore account.
+Mediation is always client-driven, with the mediator as your facilitator.
+An experienced mediator will draw out options, seek to discover important issues and work through emotions to create a peaceful solution.
+The purpose and benefit of mediation are to avoid adversarial relationships and to create a peaceful agreement during a difficult time in life.
+Mediation allows you to direct money toward your dreams and children’s futures instead of your lawyer’s offshore account.

 Benefits of Mediation

 No case is too complicated to be settled using mediation.

 Open Space Mediation uses a collaborative approach, allowing couples access to professionals in finance, counseling, and law, if necessary.
 Mediation is always less expensive than involving attorneys in a divorce process.

 It’s Effective: More than 75% of mediations result in long-term compliance.